muellan/metacache/README.md

 [![Linux build status](https://travis-ci.org/muellan/metacache.svg?branch=master)](https://travis-ci.org/muellan/metacache)

-MetaCache is a classification system for mapping (short or long) reads from metagenomic samples to their most likely taxon of origin.
+MetaCache is a classification system for mapping genomic sequences (short reads, long reads, contigs, ...) from metagenomic samples to their most likely taxon of origin.
 MetaCache aims to reduce the memory requirement usually associated with k-mer based methods while retaining their speed.
 It uses locality sensitive hashing to quickly identify candidate regions within one or multiple reference genomes.
 A read is then classified based on the similarity to those regions.

-For an independend comparison to other tools in terms of classification accuracy, speed and memory consumption, see the [LEMMI](https://lemmi.ezlab.org) benchmarking site.
+For an independend comparison to other tools in terms of classification accuracy see the [LEMMI](https://lemmi.ezlab.org) benchmarking site.

+The latest version of MetaCache classifies around 60 Million reads (of length 100) per minute against all complete bacterial, viral and archaea genomes from NCBI RefSeq Release 97 running with 88 threads on a workstation with 2 Intel(R) Xeon(R) Gold 6238 CPUs.

 ## Quick Start with NCBI RefSeq